 Graduate Program Learning Outcomes

-The Art Department has clearly stated program-level expected student outcomes.
+The Art and Design Department has clearly stated program-level expected student outcomes.
 Graduate Level Art Education Learning Outcomes include:

 - Applying knowledge of child and adolescent psychology and intellectual development relevant to art education;